ripleyXLR8/thermostat_esp8266_mqtt_jeedom/README.md

 * Writting a plugin to integrate it more "cleanly" inside jeedom will be good.
 (Not having to set scenario....)

 * Replace the adafruit logo by a fire on the display when the heating is on.

+# License
+This project is published under the GNU GENERAL PUBLIC LICENSE.
+Feel free to use it, modify it, distribute it, etc...
+See Licence.md for more details.
+If this project helps you, don't hesitate to send me a message ;-) and remember, software is like sex, it's better when it's free.